Derry Girls to return for series three

 Derry Girls is a commission for Hat Trick Productions and is a showcase of creative talent from Northern Ireland, entirely set and made locally.
 Derry Girls received funding support from Northern Ireland Screen.

 Derry Girls Series 2 launched with a consolidated audience of 3.2m viewers for episode 1, which makes it Channel 4’s biggest UK comedy launch episode for 15 years.
-In Northern Ireland, the S2 launch has been the most watched programme across all chances since Series 1.
+In Northern Ireland, the S2 launch has been the most watched programme across all channels since Series 1.
 The second series has so far part-consolidated at 2.7m viewers (after 4 episodes).
 Series 1 averaged at 2.5m viewers.
 Happy days!

 Derry Girls is the creation of acclaimed writer Lisa McGee who has mined her own experiences to create a candid, one-of-a-kind, family-centred comedy.
 While Series One saw the gang navigating their teens in 1990’s Derry against a backdrop of The Troubles, Series Two sees them navigating their parents, parties, love interests and school against the backdrop of a precarious peace process.
 Northern Ireland is growing up – this gang of eejits certainly aren’t anytime soon.